agviegas/learning-math/obsidian/Matrices/Introduction to matrices.md

 >Each row in the matrix contains the result of performing the transformation in that dimension. **Each row of the matrix is a basis vector that defines the new $i$, $j$ and $k$ respectively, forming a new coordinate system**.

-We know that any vector can be expressed as a linear combination of the **basis vectors**:
+We know that any vector can be expressed as a linear combination of the **standard basis vectors**:

 $$\vec v = v_xi+v_yj+v_zk$$